 Sometimes deliberate actions can lead to unforeseen consequences.
 Case in point: Active Directory.

 In an Active Directory environment, the database is exposed, by design, to every endpoint connected to the domain.
-This how Microsoft designed Active Director to work.
-But what’s good for IT is not necessarily so good for security.
+This is how Microsoft designed Active Directory to work.
+But what’s good for IT is not necessarily good for security.
 This arrangement provides attackers all the necessary information to elevate their privileges to domain admin within 7 minutes of compromising a domain connected endpoint.

-Let’s recall that in mid-2014 attackers created an open-source code of fully automated framework to manipulate Active Directory.
-It subsequently spread and hid so well that the only real way to get rid of the attackers was to rebuild the entire network from scratch.
+Let’s recall that in mid-2014 attackers created an open-source code, fully automated framework to manipulate Active Directory.
+Use of this framework subsequently spread because of its ability to hide so well within Active Directory that the only real way to get rid of attackers was to rebuild the affected Active Directory domains from scratch.

 The Infinite Toxic Domain Loop

 Once a domain admin account is compromised, attackers can access any asset in the domain and leverage this access to conquer the entire enterprise.
 Using domain admin privileges, the attacker gains access to all domain controllers, servers, application services, databases, file shares, endpoints and devices in the domain; and, all other trusted domains, all users’ personal information, and the credentials of every domain account.
 Very powerful, eh?